Ranked: the 63 GREATEST chocolate bars of all time

 AlenKadr/Shutterstock

 This deliciously sweet bar has been a part of American culture since it first launched in 1900.
-A lot of trial and error went into creating this classic bar, but the result was worth it, becoming the legendary candy manufacturer’s flagship product.
+A lot of trial and error went into creating this classic bar, but the result was worth it, and it has become the legendary candy manufacturer’s flagship product.
 Following a successful launch, Hershey's began experimenting with flavour combinations, with Hershey’s Milk Chocolate with Almonds coming out eight years later.
 Although a quintessentially American chocolate, this bar and other variations are now enjoyed globally.

 <p>AlenKadr/Shutterstock</p>